nadethoughts/Aetheria/Campaigns/Nimble/PCs/Lil Chang (Ryan).md

 - Jun Ashstep may accuse him of leaving when the mountain got hard.
 - Elder Mauk Cloud-Tusk may ask whether the clan should trust "the road that took you away."
 - The Cloud-Tusk need someone fast and reckless enough to reach captured scouts or disable a wind harness mid-launch.
-- Lil Chan's kobold hatred can connect the Warren, the mountain devices, and Razor's Rock Scale followers.
+- Lil Chang's kobold hatred can connect the Warren, the mountain devices, and Razor's Rock Scale followers.

 ## Open Questions
-- Is Lil Chan fully orc, half-orc, or something Ryan wants to refine later?
+- Is Lil Chang fully orc, half-orc, or something Ryan wants to refine later?
 - What did the Cloud-Tusk call him before he left?
 - Did he leave the Cloud-Tusk because he failed the clan, because the clan failed him, or because he wanted more than the mountain could give?
-- What exactly happened to Wing Ding Ho, Soho, and the family or clan that cast Lil Chan out?
+- What exactly happened to Wing Ding Ho, Soho, and the family or clan that cast Lil Chang out?

 ## Source Notes
 - [[Nimble Session 03 Transcript]]